midlantica/LovelyBunchOfCoconuts/content/quotes/all-men-having-power-ought-to-be-distrusted.md

 ---
-title: "All men having power ought to be distrusted"
+title: 'All men having power ought to be distrusted'
 ---

 ## "All men having power ought to be distrusted to a certain degree."